LisaHackett97/fun-space-quiz/README.md

 - Slack Community - I searched for a topic and usually someone else had the same question.
 This has been a great help in developing my understanding.
 - Stackoverflow.com: Helped with finding a solution to set focus on next question button on modal
 - Help with implementing code for sticky footer [css-tricks](https://css-tricks.com/couple-takes-sticky-footer/)
-- Thank you to my mentor Adegbenga Adeye, especially for guidance on layout and items such as clearng form and focusing on game once that button was clicked
+- Thank you to my mentor Adegbenga Adeye, especially for guidance on layout and items such as clearing form, and focusing on game area image once the See your journey button was clicked.

 [Back to table of contents](#table-of-contents)